AntoineOrsoni/Netconf-Yang-Webex-Teams/webhook_tools/README.md

 Usage: `python post_webhooks.py [-h] -t TOKEN -u URL`

+To avoid errors, if the URL giving as a parameter ends with a "/", removes it.

 ## delete_webhooks.py
 Deletes all active webhooks for a specific Webex Teams token.